 Contact Rebecca Minnillo at 216.579.9300 ext.
 305 or email@example.com for more information on this unique opportunity.

-A two-hour forum will be held in conjunction with the IID/SID annual meeting.
+A two-hour forum will be held at the SID annual meeting.

 The first part of the forum will feature an introduction to the project goals, focused on a better understanding of the major aspects to be considered in developing academic partnerships.